-I had the good fortune to study martial arts in the land where they were created, Okinawa, Japan.
+I had the good fortune to learn martial arts in the land where they were created, Okinawa, Japan.

-Lessons took place everywhere- on beaches, busy sidewalks, small private 'hole-in-the-wall' dojo's and in castle ruins.
+Lessons took place everywhere- on beaches, busy sidewalks, small private dojo's and among castle ruins.

 I began my martial arts study in 1978 while serving in the Marine Corps and stationed in Okinawa.
 My teacher was Seikichi Odo.
-Odo was born in 1926.
-His karate and weaponry were a window into the old ways.
+Born in 1926, his karate and weaponry were a window into the old ways.